 If you come across a different variant, let us know in the discussions so we can update our review.

 The HyperX Cloud Revolver 7.1 are wired gaming headphones.
 They're essentially an upgraded version of the HyperX Cloud Revolver, with a virtual surround sound feature as well as a 1/8" TRRS cable that allows for full mic and audio compatibility with all devices that have an AUX port.
 Unfortunately, they inherit the older model's bulky design and poor noise isolation capability.
-If you're looking for alternatives, take a look at our list of the best gaming headsets, the best gaming headsets for PC, and the best PS4 headsets.

 The HyperX Cloud Revolver + 7.1 improve on the older HyperX Cloud Revolver in many ways, though they have very similar designs and audio reproduction capability.
 The 7.1 have a virtual soundstage feature to create a more immersive listening experience while the older Revolver deliver better microphone performance.
 However, the 7.1's audio cable features a 1/8" TRRS connection, allowing for full mic and audio compatibility even on a standard analog connection, while the older variant lacks a wired-USB connection and is only fully compatible when using an analog connection.